Wayne Corporation: Distribution network

-More than a few Wayne dealerships were operated by school bus contractors.
+Some Wayne dealerships were operated by school bus contractors.
 ARA Transportation and Laidlaw were the largest.
 Others included Bus and Bodies of Plaistow, New Hampshire, Town & Country Transportation of Warren, Rhode Island, Rohrer of Duncannon, Pennsylvania, Virginia Overland Transportation of Richmond, Virginia, and School Bus Services of Shawnee Mission, Kansas.
-These school bus contractors, several of whom were also involved in contracting paratransit services, found having a dealership provided both a source and an input to product design at Wayne, as well as a natural outlet for sale of surplus equipment at the end of contract periods.
+These school bus contractors found having a dealership provided both a source and an input to product design at Wayne, as well as a natural outlet for sale of surplus equipment at the end of contract periods.

 Wayne Export was a Divco-Wayne division which specialized in selling disassembled Wayne bodies knock-down kits (CKDs) outside North America.
 By 1957, Wayne bus bodies were in use in 60 different countries.

 In 1963, Wayne licensed the Spanish S.A.
 Bosuga to build in Barcelona coach bodies based on Wayne's technology and designs.
 These were marketed as Bosuga Wayne, utilizing mainly Pegaso and Barreiros-AEC chassis.
 The venture was short-lived since the Spanish market for coach bodies was crowded.